FishieDotCom/Toxiq-API-Docs/Comment.md

 | Page   | int      | starts at 1 and not 0                                                                                       | Yes         |
 | Count  | int      | set to 30                                                                                      | Yes         |

+Page must always start at 1.
+Requesting for Page 0 will result in error

 its best to request 30 comments at a time and load more as needed